 Nutrition Services uses a system called SchoolCafe, which allows families to view their child's nutrition account, set up low balance email alerts, monitor/set spending limits, apply for free/reduced priced meals, view account history and view menus.
 Parents will be able to use one sign-in for multiple students.
+Students over the age of 14 may make a SchoolCafe account to view menus, track spending and view their account balance.
 SchoolCafe website and directions are available on the District's website under the nutrition link or by visiting www.schoolcafe.com.